Homemade Pumpkin Puree

 To make homemade pumpkin puree that is thick and less watery, there are two key steps to follow:

-1. Choose smaller pumpkin varieties.
-Smaller pumpkins are naturally less watery.
+1. Choose smaller pumpkin varieties: Smaller pumpkins are naturally less watery.
 They are also sweeter and less fibrous than larger pumpkins used for decorating at Halloween.
 Most pumpkins sold in halves or quarters at the supermarket will work.
 So will pumpkins labelled as baking pumpkin, sugar pumpkin or pie pumpkin.
 Butternut squash, also called butternut pumpkin, is a good option too.

-2. Bake the pumpkin in the oven.
-Baking pumpkin, rather than boiling or steaming it, helps to reduce the moisture content of the pumpkin during the cooking process.
+2. Bake the pumpkin in the oven: Baking pumpkin, rather than boiling or steaming it, helps to reduce the moisture content of the pumpkin during the cooking process.
 I have found that cutting the pumpkin into slices, placing the slices flat on a baking tray and baking them uncovered works well.

 Baked pumpkin slices with a fork piercing one slice